Bhagya Vastu | Premium Astrology & Vastu Consultation

 Minimalist Interiors with Vastu Intelligence

-Minimalism emphasizes simplicity, clean lines, and uncluttered spaces—concepts that align with vastu's emphasis on orderly energy flow.
+Minimalism emphasises simplicity, clean lines, and uncluttered spaces—concepts that align with vastu's emphasis on orderly energy flow.
 The challenge is maintaining directional characteristics without visual markers.

 DO in Modern Vastu Design